mayooot/gpu-docker-api/README.md

     * When a container/volume is created, add the created information to the ETCD.
     * After deleting a container/volume, delete the full information about the resource from the ETCD.
-    * After lifting the GPU/Volume configuration of a container, copy the data of the old container to the new container.
-    * After scaling up and down the capacity size of a Volume resource, copy the data of the old volume to the new volume.

 * container/volume VersionMap：

-    * Generate version number when creating a container, default is 0, when container is updated, the version number will be +1.
+    * Generate version number when creating a container, default is 1, when container is updated, the version number will be +1.
-    * Generate the version number when creating a volume, default is 0, when the volume is updated, the version number will is +1.
+    * Generate the version number when creating a volume, default is 1, when the volume is updated, the version number will is +1.

 * gpuScheduler：A scheduler that allocates GPU resources and saves the used GPUs.
     * gpuStatusMap：
-      Maintain the GPU resources of the server, when the program starts for the first time, call `nvidia-smi` to get all the GPU resources, and initialize gpuStatusMap, Key is the UUID of GPU, Value is the usage, 0 means used, 1 means unused.
+      Maintain the GPU resources of the server, when the program starts for the first time, call `nvidia-smi` to get all the GPU resources, and initialize gpuStatusMap.
+      Key is the UUID of GPU, Value is the usage, 0 means used, 1 means unused.

 * portScheduler：A scheduler that allocates Port resources and saves the used Ports.